netanelgilad/opah-vscode/README.md

 ### No package manager

 `depno` follows in `deno`'s footsteps and removes the need for a package manager.
 The ECMAScript spec already provides a code dependency management solution with ES6 modules and so a package manager only provides more friction.
-And that same spec supports the domimant way of delivering code today, the HTTP protocol.
-So no need to re-invent the will here.
+And that same spec supports the dominant way of delivering code today, the HTTP protocol.
+So no need to re-invent the wheel here.

-In `depno` is no module resolution logic similar to `node.js`, but rather is let's you use HTTP for your dependencies.
+In `depno` there is no module resolution logic similar to `node.js`, but rather is lets you use HTTP for your dependencies.
 Publishing becomes as easy as uploading your code to a CDN, and consuming code requires nothing more than defining it in your `import` statements.